mississippiCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Types of Warrants in Mississippi

-• No-Knock Warrants: These warrants allow law enforcement agents to search a premises without seeking permission, particularly when pursuing a fleeing suspect.
+Mississippi bench warrants are typically issued when individuals fail to comply with a court summons, pay a court fine, or attend a court hearing.
+In contrast, no-knock warrants allow law enforcement agents to search a premises without seeking permission, particularly when pursuing a fleeing suspect.

 What is a Search Warrant in Mississippi?

 A Mississippi search warrant is an order signed by a judge that permits peace officers to search for and seize a person or item.
-For a search warrant to be valid, it must comply with the Fourth Amendment of the United States Constitution, the Mississippi Constitution, and Rule 4 of the Mississippi Rules Of Criminal Procedure.
+For a search warrant to be valid, it must comply with the Fourth Amendment of the United States Constitution, the Mississippi Constitution, and Rule 4 of the Mississippi Rules of Criminal Procedure.
 Under these regulations, a judge may issue a search warrant only upon probable cause.

 How Long Does It Take to Get a Search Warrant?

-No Mississippi law prescribes a duration for obtaining a search warrant from a court.
-The application timeline largely relies on the facts or evidence presented by the requesting law enforcement officer or any witnesses.
-Suppose the evidence sufficiently demonstrates a reasonable probability that an item that may be legally seized is in the location to be searched or on the individual to be searched.
-In that case, the judge will issue the search warrant.
+Generally, to get a search warrant, the applicant typically must persuade the judge that a warrant is necessary to guarantee its issuance.
+For instance, if the evidence sufficiently demonstrates a reasonable probability that an item that may be legally seized is in the location to be searched or on the individual to be searched, the judge will issue the search warrant.

 What is an Arrest Warrant in Mississippi?

-In Mississippi, an arrest warrant is a court directive for a law enforcement officer to apprehend an individual who committed a crime.
+In Mississippi, an arrest warrant is a court directive for a law enforcement officer to apprehend an individual who has committed a crime.

 Per Criminal Rule 3.2, a Mississippi arrest warrant includes specific details, such as: